Steinbeck-Lab/cheminformatics-microservice/docs/installation.md

 ## Linting / Formatting

-We recommend using flake8 and Black to perform linting and formatting in Python
+We recommend using Flake8 and Black to perform linting and formatting in Python

-1. Install flake8 and Black: Start by installing both flake8 and Black.
+1. Install Flake8 and Black: Start by installing both Flake8 and Black.
 You can install them using pip by running the following command:

    ```bash
    pip install flake8 black
    ```

-2. Linting with flake8: flake8 is a popular Python linter that checks your code for style and potential errors.
+2. Linting with Flake8: Flake8 is a popular Python linter that checks your code for style and potential errors.
 Run flake8 by executing the following command in your project directory:

    ```bash
    flake8 --per-file-ignores="__init__.py:F401" --ignore E402,E501,W503 $(git ls-files '*.py') .
    ```

-   flake8 will analyze your code and provide feedback on any style violations or issues found.
+   Flake8 will analyze your code and provide feedback on any style violations or issues found.

-3. Formatting with Black: Black is a Python code formatter that enforces a consistent style and automatically formats your code.
+3. Formatting with Black: Black enforces consistent code formatting and automatically formats your code.
 To format your code with Black, run the following command in your project directory:

    ```bash
    black .